vrnetlab/vrnetlab/topology-machine/README.md

 they will be re-assigned to new interfaces.

-topology machine is able to run the machines for you, i.e. execute docker run for the routers defined in the configuration file and start tcpbridge with the relevant arguments to complete the topology:
+topology machine is able to run the machines for you, i.e. execute docker run for the routers defined in the configuration file and start vr-xcon with the relevant arguments to complete the topology:
 ```
 topo --run lltopo.json